lite-xl/lite-xl.github.io/docs/user-guide/managing-plugins.md

 [lpm] is the de-facto plugin manager for Lite XL.
 It is similar to `apt` and `dnf` which provides a command-line interface to manage plugins.
 [Miq] is an alternative declarative plugin manager that allow users to declare a list of plugins that should be loaded, and install / updates them all at once.
+[Miq] is no longer developed and its author archived the repository.
 Both plugin managers operate on [manifest files] which contains plugin metadata and install instructions.

 These two plugin managers use vastly different ways of plugin management,